arrizaqu/java-example/README.md

 public final synchronized void join(long millis, int nanos): This method is used to wait for thread to die for given milliseconds plus nanoseconds.

-Here is a simple example showing usage of Thread join methods.
-The goal of the program is to makesure main is the last thread to finish and third thread starts only when first one is dead.

 read more :
 http://www.journaldev.com/1024/java-thread-join-example-with-explanation